 We have a moderate overweight to government bonds.
-Government bond performance has a tight inverse correlation with investors central bank rate expectations.
-While we don't foresee rate expectations dropping anytime soon, it would be surprising to them move substantially higher.
-Among our three government bond categories, we favour Gilts, in large part due to the UK's interest sensitivity.
+Government bond performance has a tight inverse correlation with central bank rate expectations.
+While we don't foresee rate expectations dropping meaningfully anytime soon, it would be surprising form them to move substantially higher.
+Among our three government bond categories, we favour Gilts, in large part due to the UK's interest rate sensitivity.
 Meanwhile, we remain underweight corporate bonds.
 In our view, credit spreads are not sufficiently large to compensate for global economic growth risks.
-Meanwhile, with yield curves deeply inverted and central banks unlikely to start cutting rates anytime soon, the riskfree component is unlikely to support corporate bond performance over the next couple of months.